Angry Asian Man

 Angry Asian Man is an Internet blog founded in 2001 by Phil Yu.
-The blog focuses on Asian American news, media, and politics.
+It focuses on Asian American news, media, and politics.
 The Washington Post calls Angry Asian Man "a daily must-read for the media-savvy, socially conscious, pop-cultured Asian American."
-An accompanying podcast, entitled Sound and Fury: The Angry Asian Podcast, was launched in May 2012 and features interviews with Asian Americans.
+An accompanying podcast, Sound and Fury: The Angry Asian Podcast, was launched in May 2012 and features interviews with Asian Americans.

 Origins

 Yu first began blogging with a personal website www.minsoolove.com in 2000.
-In April 2002, he registered for the URL www.angryasianman.com.
+In April 2002, he registered the URL www.angryasianman.com.